Seongyeol Yi

 DOM API Summary

-One of the biggest difficulties when using DOM APIs is deciding how to handle existing DOM elements when state changes.
-Developers need to make complex decisions about whether to completely remove existing elements and create new ones, reuse existing elements and only update their content, which event listeners to remove and re-add, and how to handle animations or transitions.
+One of the biggest challenges with the DOM API is deciding what to do with existing DOM elements when state changes.
+Developers must make complex decisions: should existing elements be completely removed and recreated, should they be reused with only content updated, which event listeners need to be removed and reattached, and how should animations or transitions be handled.

 Enter React

-React takes care of drawing UI from state.
+React handles the job of rendering UI from state.

 UI = f(state)

-Developers only need to declare what UI should be shown when state changes, without worrying about how to command the DOM API to create that UI.
-This is also mentioned in the React documentation.
+Developers only need to declare what UI should appear for each state — they don’t have to figure out how to command the DOM API to produce it.
+This is mentioned in the React docs:

 React components receive data and return what should appear on the screen.